Pelvic floor therapy has been shown as both clinically and cost-effective.

 Lindsey: There really is nothing like working in someone’s home.

-It’s literally meeting a client where he or she is––physically, emotionally, and psychologically.
+It’s literally meeting a client where they are—physically, emotionally, and psychologically.

-If someone wanted to become a pelvic health OT, can you please outline what you’d consider the most essential steps to getting there?
+If someone wants to become a pelvic health OT, what are the most essential steps they should take to get there?

 Lindsey: The answer to this question depends largely on where they are in their career.

-If I was just starting out, and not sure whether the pelvic floor specialty was for me, I would take my course, OT Pioneers: Introduction to Pelvic Floor Therapy (a shameless plug!).
-It’s online, so there is no travel required, nor hotel costs racking up.
+If I was just starting out, and I wasn’t sure whether the pelvic floor specialty was for me, I would take my course, OT Pioneers: Introduction to Pelvic Floor Therapy (a shameless plug!).
+It’s online, so there is no travel required—and no hotel costs to rack up.

-If someone is within their first few years of pelvic floor therapy, I would suggest they take the mentorship track of the same course.
-It enables me to give them more direct feedback in a small group setting.
+If I was in my first few years of specializing in pelvic floor therapy, I would take the mentorship track of the same course.
+This enables people to get more direct feedback from me in a small group setting.

-If I had $1000, and I was just starting out, I would take Pelvic Floor 1 through Herman and Wallace.
-This would give them their first hands-on experience with internal exams.
+If I had $1,000, and I was just starting out, I would take Pelvic Floor Level 1 through Herman and Wallace.
+This course gives folks their first hands-on experience with internal exams.
 (Herman and Wallace has been really gracious in their support of my work.
-They even gave me a 10% discount to pass along to fellow OTs, just use the promo code “OTR10.”)
+They even gave me a 10% discount to pass along to fellow OTs.
+Just use the promo code: OTR10.)

 There are so many other courses that I love, including Biofeedback Training and Incontinence Solutions with the OT/PT team Jane Kauffman and Tiffany Lee.